-A Pickering emulsion was prepared by Pd Nanoparticles Supported on organic-silicane-modified graphene oxide (GO-Si)， which was used as highly efficient catalyst for selective hydrogenation of cinnamaldehyde (CAL) in water medium in place of organic solvents.
-GO modified by silicane enhanced the lipophilicity on its surface, thus promoting adsorption of CAL on the interface of Pickering emulsion prepared by Pd/GO-Si.
-In addition, lipophilic surface of Pd/GO-Si was beneficial to stabilize the Pickering emulsion of water in oil (W/O).
-It was found that as the grafting amount of silicane increased from 0.6 to 1.4g, droplets in Pickering emulsion of W/O became smaller and denser, which was closely related to catalytic performance for selective hydrogenation of CAL in water medium.
-As-prepared Pickering emulsion exhibited high activity and selectivity for hydrogenation of CAL, which was attributed to the bifunction-synergy of the interface of Pickering emulsion prepared by Pd/GO-Si.
-Furthermore, compared with the conventional catalytic systems proceeding under organic solvents, the Pickering emulsion prepared by Pd/GO-Si exhibited superior activity under the same reaction conditions.
-The maximum yield of hydrocinnamaldehyde (HCAL) was 83% in 20 min.
-Moreover, the catalyst demonstrated good recyclability and versatility for the selective hydrogenation with various substrates.
+A Pickering emulsion was prepared from Pd nanoparticles supported on organic-silicane-modified graphene oxide (GO-Si), and was used as a highly efficient catalyst for selective hydrogenation of cinnamaldehyde (CAL) in water medium in place of organic solvents.
+The silicane-modified GO enhanced the lipophilicity of the Pd/GO-Si surface, thus promoting adsorption of CAL at the interface of the Pickering emulsion prepared by Pd/GO-Si.
+In addition, the lipophilic surface of Pd/GO-Si was beneficial to stabilize the Pickering emulsion of water in oil (W/O).
+It was found that as the grafting amount of silicane increased from 0.6 to 1.4 g, droplets in the Pickering emulsion of W/O became smaller and denser, which was closely related to catalytic performance for selective hydrogenation of CAL in water medium.
+The as-prepared Pickering emulsion exhibited high activity and selectivity for hydrogenation of CAL, which was attributed to the bifunctional synergy of the interface of the Pickering emulsion prepared by Pd/GO-Si.
+Furthermore, compared with the conventional catalytic systems proceeding using organic solvents, the Pickering emulsion prepared by Pd/GO-Si exhibited superior activity under the same reaction conditions.
+The maximum hydrocinnamaldehyde (HCAL) yield was 83% in 20 min.
+Moreover, the catalyst demonstrated good recyclability and versatility for selective hydrogenation with various substrates.